percona/pmm-doc/docs/pmm-admin/roles/index.md

-# Add users in PMM
+# About roles and permissions in PMM

 PMM collects Linux metrics automatically starting from the moment when you have configured your node for monitoring with `pmm-admin config`.